doanthuanthanh88/yaml-scene/GUIDE.md

 vars:                                               # Declare global variables, which can be replaced by env
   url: http://localhost:3000
   token: ...
+stepDelay: 1s                                       # Each of steps will delay 1s before play the next
 steps:                                              # Includes all which you want to do
   - !fragment ./scene1.yaml
   - !fragment ./scene2.yaml